-I wish my high school would’ve taught me how to construct a personal financial planning process.
+I wish my high school had taught me how to construct a personal financial planning process.
 Burdened with the responsibilities of adulthood post-graduation, my friends and I struggled to learn the ins and outs of creating a personal financial plan to secure our futures.
 If this sounds intimidating, that’s because financial planning is what can make or break your ability to create wealth in the long run!

 This article will explain why you need to start your personal and family financial planning immediately.